betterscientificsoftware/bssw.io/CuratedContent/RemoteWorkingAgileWorld.md

 Presenters | Raji Bhamidipati via [BCS, The Chartered Institute for IT](https://www.bcs.org/) Web link | [Podcast link](https://www.infoq.com/presentations/practices-working-remote/?utm_source=email&utm_medium=culture-methods&utm_campaign=newsletter&utm_content=11262019)

-The [Remote Working in an Agile World podcast](https://www.infoq.com/presentations/practices-working-remote/?utm_source=email&utm_medium=culture-methods&utm_campaign=newsletter&utm_content=11262019 "Remote Working in an Agile World") is a 50 minute podcast video focussing on different aspects of how to effectively and efficiently work remotely.
+The [Remote Working in an Agile World podcast](https://www.infoq.com/presentations/practices-working-remote/?utm_source=email&utm_medium=culture-methods&utm_campaign=newsletter&utm_content=11262019 "Remote Working in an Agile World") is a 50 minute podcast video focusing on different aspects of how to effectively and efficiently work remotely.

 The podcast discusses a wide-range of topics related to remote working - some are discussed in more detail than others.